pranilshah4024/pixelratio.github.io/README.md

-# size_config
+# Pixel Ration Calculation

-A new Flutter project.
+A Flutter project that calculates the device pixel ratio for responsiveness based on MediaQuery.

 ## Getting Started